-Here is the India’s travel calendar for the year 2017 which are best among’st the rest.
+Here is India’s travel calendar for the year 2017 which are best among’st the rest.

 Rann Of Kutch.

 There is no reason as to why India’s travel calendar for the year 2017 could miss this destination.
-A temporary city, also know as “the tent city”. is a home to one of the most talked unconventional white desert festival – Rann Utsav.
-This three month festival provides a platform and encourages all the artisans and other skilled people to showcase their creative.
-Few days of stay in middle of desert and comfortable tent stay will make you feeling like a gulf country.
+A temporary city, also known as “the tent city”. is a home to one of the most talked unconventional white desert festival – Rann Utsav.
+This three-month festival provides a platform and encourages all the artisans and other skilled people to showcase their creativity.
+Few days of stay I the middle of desert and comfortable tent stay will make you feeling like a gulf country.
 From finger licking food to amazing cultural activities there is everything for all kind of traveler.
 Kite festival during Rann Utsav is something you shouldn’t miss out.